Obesity Prevention and Control Program

 - Number of participating students: 10,480 (about 15% of Alaska public elementary school students)

 Fall 2013 Healthy Futures Challenge

-The goal for the Healthy Futures Challenge is to serve 17,500 students, or 25% of Alaska elementary school students, by the fall 2014 Challenge.
+The goal for the Healthy Futures Challenge is to serve 17,500 students, or 25% of Alaska elementary school students, during the Spring 2014 Challenge.

 To learn more about Play Every Day, visit the campaign website playeveryday.alaska.gov.